dragonraid/ubuntu-images-scraper/README.md

 This scraper enables you to retrieve Ubuntu image ID(s) available on various public clouds.
 Ubuntu is a complete Linux operating system, freely available with both community and professional support.
-If you want to know more about ubuntu check following [docs](https://help.ubuntu.com/lts/installation-guide/s390x/ch01.html).
+If you want to know more about ubuntu, check following [docs](https://help.ubuntu.com/lts/installation-guide/s390x/ch01.html).

 ## Motivation